 Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Then whence cometh evil?
 Is he neither able nor willing?
 Then why call him God? - Epicurus

-This great product in light oxford from our department Men and T-Shirt category can be printed just for you in the size and style you like.
+This great custom product in light oxford from our department Men and T-Shirt category can be printed just for you in the size and style you like.
 The design Epicurean Paradox Word Cloud by Tai was created by taizteez and uploaded to Spreadshirt for you to have printed on a T-Shirt.
-Next to a host of other great designs, you can find this Epicurean Paradox Word Cloud by Tai design in Spreadshirt’s Philosophy category.
+Next to a host of other great customized designs, you can find this Epicurean Paradox Word Cloud by Tai design in Spreadshirt’s Philosophy category.
 If you are interested in topics like Cloud or Hitchens, then you’ll love Epicurean Paradox Word Cloud by Tai designs by taizteez.
-Spreadshirt also offers a huge selection of t-shirts, hoodies and accessories for the category Philosophy as well as top agnostic clothing. taizteez’s designs have already impressed many of our customers, so we are sure that we’ve got right stuff for you!
-Spreadshirt is your address for great designs of all kinds – whether it’s Cloud, Hitchens or agnostic.
-We are sure that you will find something nice in our shop, there are many amazing Philosophy t-shirts, hoodies or accessories for you to find!Tags: Design ID: 11782962
+Spreadshirt also offers a huge selection of custom t-shirts, hoodies and accessories for the category Philosophy as well as top agnostic clothing. taizteez’s designs have already impressed many of our customers, so we are sure that we’ve got right stuff for you!
+Spreadshirt is your destination for great designs of all kinds – whether it’s Cloud, Hitchens or agnostic.
+We are sure that you will find something nice in our shop, there are many amazing custom Philosophy t-shirts, hoodies, or accessories for you to find!Tags: Design ID: 11782962

 I'm a graphic designer/artist.
 I like to use my skills to make people laugh and to inspire freethinking.
 I accept requests! so please email me if you have one))